Improved torsion point attacks on SIDH variants: Backdoor instances

 \begin{proof}[of Theorem~\ref{trapdoor}] The main idea is to apply Theorem~\ref{more efficient} in the following way: using Algorithm~\ref{alg:insecure}, we find integers $D$, $d$, and $e$, with $e$ polynomially small and $D$ a quadratic residue mod $p$, such that $A^2D+d^2=B^2e$, and an element $\theta \in \BB_{p,\infty}$ of trace zero and such that $\theta^2 = -D$.
 We then construct a maximal order $\OO \subseteq \BB_{p,\infty}$ containing $\theta$ and an elliptic curve $E_0$ with $\End(E_0) \cong \OO$.

 Most steps of Algorithm~\ref{alg:insecure} obviously run in polynomial time, although some need further explanation.
 We expect $d^2 \approx A^4$ since we solved for $d$ modulo $B^2$, and we expect $e$ to be small since heuristically we find a quadratic residue after a small number of tries.
-Then the right-hand-side in Step \ref{step:solve} should be positive since $B > A^2$, so by Lemma~\ref{quadratic} step \ref{step:solve} returns a solution using Simon's algorithm~\cite{simon2005quadratic}, assuming an oracle for factoring $\frac{B^2e-d^2}{A^2}$.
-For Step \ref{step:maxorder}, we can apply either of the polynomial time algorithms \cite{ivanyos1993finding, voight2013identifying} for finding maximal orders containing a fixed order in a quaternion algebra, which again assume a factoring oracle.
-Step \ref{step:elliptic} can be accomplished using the heuristically polynomial time algorithm from \cite{DBLP:journals/iacr/PetitL17,eisentrager2018supersingular} which returns both $E_0$ and an efficient representation of $\theta$\,---\,the endomorphism $\theta$ has large degree, so its representation as a rational function is large, but it can be represented compactly as a linear combination of smooth-degree endomorphisms.
+Then the right-hand side in step \ref{step:solve} should be positive since $B > A^2$, so by Lemma~\ref{quadratic}, step \ref{step:solve} returns a solution using Simon's algorithm~\cite{simon2005quadratic}, assuming an oracle for factoring $\frac{B^2e-d^2}{A^2}$.
+For step \ref{step:maxorder}, we can apply either of the polynomial-time algorithms \cite{ivanyos1993finding, voight2013identifying} for finding maximal orders containing a fixed order in a quaternion algebra, which again assume a factoring oracle.
+Steps~\ref{step:elliptic} and~\ref{step:evalendo} can be accomplished using the heuristically polynomial-time algorithm from \cite{DBLP:journals/iacr/PetitL17,eisentrager2018supersingular} which returns both the curve~$E_0$ and (see~\cite[\S\,5.3, Algorithm~5]{eisentrager2018supersingular}) an efficient representation of~$\theta$.

 \end{proof}